cfe-lab/shared-doc/source/submission/index.rst

 demographic, and viral sequence data should be formatted so that the SHARED project can merge data efficiently and consistently.
-For cases where each study participant only has a **single record**, the :ref:`flat_scheme` is the simpler way to format your data.
+For cases where each study participant only has a **single record**, the :ref:`simple_scheme` is the simpler way to format your data.
 For more detailed studies (e.g. where participants have multiple follow up results), or if your data is already in a database system, the :ref:`multi_table_scheme` may be more appropriate.